-Even after the evolution of many internet messengers and other mediums of sending messages, email communication is staying apart from the whole league and is having a top priority base when it comes to Business Communication.
-According to recent data of Radicati, 128.8 billion business emails are sent and received every day.
+Despite the introduction of instant messaging and other mediums of online communication, email stands apart as being the most preferred channel for business communication.
+According to recent data from Radicati, 128.8 billion business emails are sent and received every day.
 Having said that, 81% of SMBs use email as the primary source to communicate with their clients.

 But what about Email Deliverability?